-Also, if the port number for the JMSRV Operation Manager common service has been changed on the Systemwalker Operation Manager Web server or the Systemwalker Operation Manager server, settings for the JMSRV Operation Manager common service must be added to the "services" file for the Systemwalker Centric Manager environment, using the same value as was specified for Systemwalker Operation Manager.
+If the port number for the JMSRV Operation Manager common service has been changed on the Systemwalker Operation Manager Web server or the Systemwalker Operation Manager server, settings for the JMSRV Operation Manager common service must be added to the "services" file for the Systemwalker Centric Manager environment, using the same value as was specified for Systemwalker Operation Manager.
 Refer to "2.2.2 Changing Port Numbers" for information on how to specify these settings.

-Definition procedure (for Systemwalker Centric Manager V13.3.0/V13.3.1 or earlier)
+Systemwalker Centric Manager V13.3.0/V13.3.1 or earlier